 Dance is valuable.
 Countless generations in most cultures close to their indigenous roots understand this and have used (and continue to use) dance for functional, ceremonial, political, creative and occupational purposes.
 We want to engage with the cultures that recognize and appreciate the need for dance in our everyday lives by sharing our passion, knowledge and skill for the American vernacular art form of Tap Dance and when possible the contemporary, accessible and joyful practice of Hoop Dance.
 These two forms are not as widely practiced in many undeveloped areas of the world and already proven to be welcome activities during times of extreme insufficiency where all forms of dance are needed to lift spirits, bring hope and inspire change.
 By including artful photography (and video) in this project, we further increase visibility, community engagement and cooperation.
 Collaborating with artists across genres (visual and performing) helps to strengthen bonds and limit narrow vision.

 Add your moves to this dance.
 In order to keep this project alive and growing, participation by those in our community-at-large is imperative.
-Since Dec 2012, I have raised enough funds to get this project off the ground.
-We still have expenses to to cover that included: transporting suitcases of (donated) tap shoes and hoops from the US to Kenya by air, ground transportation while in Nairobi, and now photo printing and travel expenses for a touring exhibit of images throughout Tap Festivals nationwide to gain even more support.
+Since Dec 2011, I have raised enough funds to get this project off the ground.
+We still have expenses to to cover that include: transporting suitcases of (donated) tap shoes and hoops from the US to Kenya by air, ground transportation while in Nairobi, and now photo printing and travel expenses for a touring exhibit of images throughout Tap Festivals nationwide to gain even more support.
 Our lodging in Nairobi has been donated and we always seek out the most cost-effective means of getting the work done but the project is shifting and we will need to purchase our own lodging now.
 We have found the things that work and the things that don’t and we now are raising funds to help cover the cost of a teacher training program in Nairobi.
 We want to provide transportation for the dancers to secure our success.

 Can you give something to this project?